All posts

 Try FirstMove

 FirstMove takes a different approach to event connection.
-Rather than broadcasting your profile to every attendee, VibeZones let you signal presence only to the people who are mutually interested.
-The Mutual Handshake feature means nobody receives your contact details unless both of you have opted in.
+Rather than broadcasting your profile to every attendee, VibeZones let you signal presence only to people who are mutually interested.
+The Mutual Handshake means nobody receives your contact details unless both of you have opted in.
 And Ephemeral Profiles keep the experience contained to the event — no digital trail, no spam, no awkward LinkedIn request three weeks later.

 If you want conference networking to actually work, download FirstMove and bring it to your next event.